ingelsten/HDIP-POWERBI-Project/README.md

-# POWERBI REPORT AUTOMATION
+# KPI WITH POWERBI

-Utilising PowerShell to automate reporting in PowerBI
+Streamlining report building with PowerBI and PowerShell

 This is a work-based project